Data quality statement

 ACS data is fit for the purpose of keeping the ACMA up to date on market developments and consumer trends, to provide an evidence base to inform our policy development and decision making, and to assess the effectiveness of regulatory interventions.

-Data is provided to the ACMA for research and reporting purposes in proprietary software including Q, SPSS, and .XLSX/.CSV formats, which aligns with standard industry practice for for quantitative and qualitative data provision.
+Data is provided to the ACMA for research and reporting purposes in proprietary software including Q, SPSS, and .XLSX/.CSV formats, which aligns with standard industry practice for quantitative and qualitative data provision.
 Data published publicly in Power BI reporting also meets accessibility standards and is provided in a format that can be used by interested stakeholders as appropriate.

 Please email info@acma.gov.au with any questions relating to the ACMA annual consumer survey datasets.